slowproj/slowdash/docs/QuickTour.md

 For Ethernet devices using HiSLIP, also use VISA with an address like: `TCPIP0::<IP address>::hislip0`.

-## Next Steps

-- Add a `task` entry in `SlowdashProject.yaml` to auto-launch the script.
-- Configure security in the same file to allow browser-side script editing.
-- Create UI elements (buttons, inputs) to call arbitrary Python functions from the browser.
-- Generate histograms/plots within scripts and stream or store them for display in SlowDash.

-See the "Project Configuration" and "Controls Script" chapters in the official documentation for details.

 ## Bonus: Turning a Raspberry Pi into an SCPI Device
 The SlowPy library also includes a server-side SCPI interface, allowing any Python program to act as an SCPI-controllable device, making it fully compatible with SlowDash monitoring, control, and data storage.